Jimmy-JS/laravel-report-generator/readme.md

     Jimmyjs\ReportGenerator\ServiceProvider::class,

+For more better speed on generating pdf report, I recommend you to use laravel snappy package.
+To using laravel snappy, you should install `wkhtmltopdf with v0.12.0` to work with this package [(Jump to wkhtmltopdf installation)](#wkhtmltopdf-installation)

 **Optionally**, you can add this to your aliases array in config/app.php

     'PdfReport' => Jimmyjs\ReportGenerator\Facades\PdfReportFacade::class,
     'ExcelReport' => Jimmyjs\ReportGenerator\Facades\ExcelReportFacade::class,